StyledStrike/starfall-wingui/README.md

     end
 end

--- we'll need the screen resolution
+-- we'll need the game screen resolution
 -- before we can create a window local screenW, screenH